Local heights on hyperelliptic curves and quadratic Chabauty

 One can study a curve $X/K$ with split semistable reduction by taking an analytic cover by wide opens which intersect each other in a well-behaved manner.
 Such coverings are known as semistable coverings.

 \begin{definition}[{\cite[\S2C]{McMurdyColeman}}] Let~$X/K$ be a smooth projective curve.
-A \emph{(strongly) semistable covering} of~$X^\an$ is a finite admissible covering~$\fU=(W_v)_{v\in V}$ of~$X^\an$ by (strongly) basic wide opens~$W_v=(W_v,W_{v,0})$ (as in, the~$W_v$ form an admissible covering) such that every pairwise intersection~$W_v\cap W_{v'}$ is a union of bounding annuli of~$W_v$, and every triplewise intersection~$W_v\cap W_{v'}\cap W_{v'}$ is empty. \end{definition}
+A \emph{(strongly) semistable covering} of~$X^\an$ is a finite admissible\footnote{\emph{Admissible} means that for any map $f: B \to X^\an$, the pullback $(f^*(W_v))_{v \in V}$ has a finite refinement by open affinoids.} covering~$\fU=(W_v)_{v\in V}$ of~$X^\an$ by (strongly) basic wide opens~$W_v=(W_v,W_{v,0})$ such that every pairwise intersection~$W_v\cap W_{v'}$ is a union of bounding annuli of~$W_v$, and every triplewise intersection~$W_v\cap W_{v'}\cap W_{v'}$ is empty. \end{definition}

 For our purposes, the usefulness of semistable coverings is that they form a proxy for split semistable models, but are much easier to work with computationally.
 To explain the correspondence, if~$\dX$ is a split semistable model, then one has a reduction map